 Treatment for ataxia depends on the cause.
 Devices such as walkers and canes might help maintain independence.
 These also are called adaptive devices.
 Physical therapy, occupational therapy, speech therapy and regular exercise also might help.

 Ataxia symptoms can develop over time or start suddenly.
 Ataxia can be a symptom of several nervous system conditions.
 Symptoms may include:

 - Poor coordination.

 - Walking unsteadily or with the feet set wide apart.

-- Difficulty with fine motor tasks, such as eating, writing or buttoning a shirt
+- Trouble with fine motor tasks such as eating, writing or buttoning a shirt.

 When to see a doctor

 If you don't already have a condition that causes ataxia, such as multiple sclerosis, see your healthcare professional as soon as possible if you: